Psionyc/overfunded/Readme.md

 ## How To Use

 **Step 0**:
-Go to [Mumbai Faucet](https://overfunded.vercel.app/faucet) and get some Test Matic.
+Go to [FTM-testnet Faucet](https://overfunded.vercel.app/faucet) and get some Test Matic.
 **Step 1**:
 Go to [Overfunded Faucet](https://overfunded.vercel.app/faucet), connect a wallet and _GET OUSD_.